BenjaminHamon/MyBlog/ContentSamples/Articles/Example for metadata.md

 - Media::MyBook::TheMainCharacter

 Warnings:
-- Full spoilers for MyBook
+- Spoilers::MyBook
-- Mature themes
+- Topics::AdultThemes

 Excerpt: |
   A captivating article about something and this is its excerpt.

 ---

+<p class="warning">This article contains heavy spoilers for MyBook.</p>

 No, actually it's boring.